-Rosamond Naylor is the Director of the Center on Food Security and the Environment, the William Wrigley Senior Fellow, and Professor of Environmental Earth System Science at Stanford University.
+Rosamond Naylor is the Director of the Center on Food Security and the Environment, the William Wrigley Senior Fellow, and Professor of Environmental Earth System Science and professor (by courtesy) of Economics at Stanford University.
 She received her B.A. in Economics and Environmental Studies from the University of Colorado, her M.Sc. in Economics from the London School of Economics, and her Ph.D. in applied economics from Stanford University.
 Her research focuses on economic and biophysical dimensions of food security and environmental impacts of crop and animal production.
 She has been involved in many field-level research projects around the world and has published widely on issues related to intensive crop production, aquaculture and livestock systems, biofuels, climate change, food price volatility, and food policy analysis.
 At Stanford, Naylor teaches courses on the World Food Economy, Human-Environment Interactions, and Sustainable Agriculture.

 Naylor currently serves on the Scientific Advisory Board for the Beijer Institute in Stockholm, is a Science Advisor for United Nation’s Secretary General Ban Ki-Moon’s initiative on Sustainable Development (Sustainable Agriculture section), and trustee if The Nature Conservancy California Chapter.
 Additionally, she serves on the editorial board of the journals Global Food Security and Journal on Food Security.